eecs394-f16/teamedup/README.md

 npm install
 bower install
 ```

+### Build Javascript and CSS
+Gulp is used to build javascript and CSS. `gulp javascript` builds the frontend javascript from the `/javascript` (excluding external libraries) and `gulp sass` builds the scss from the `/scss` directory into css.

+When developing, it may be helpful to use `gulp watch` to automatically build javascript and CSS on file changes.

 ### Developing in the Browser
 You can start a development server with the command `ionic serve`.
 This will let you debug you application in the web browser of your choice.
 This can "emulate" a mobile devices screen size if you would [like](https://developers.google.com/web/tools/chrome-devtools/device-mode/).